MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-dashboard.md

 #### Option 1: Acquire the app from a Microsoft AppSource or the SharePoint store
 You can acquire apps from third- party developers by browsing the [Microsoft AppSource](https://appsource.microsoft.com/en-us/marketplace/apps?product=sharepoint) or [SharePoint store](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/explore-and-deploy-sharepoint-framework-solutions-from-partners/ba-p/2645289) (recommended).

-- If you are an **end user**, you can request the app directly, but you will need approval from an admin of the tenant-level app catalog to continue with the installation
+- If you are building a dashboard, you can [request the app directly](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/explore-and-deploy-sharepoint-framework-solutions-from-partners/ba-p/2645289), but you will need approval from an admin of the tenant-level app catalog to continue with the installation
 - If you are an **admin** of a tenant-level app catalog, you can deploy business apps directly.

 [Get step-by-step guidance](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/explore-and-deploy-sharepoint-framework-solutions-from-partners/ba-p/2645289) on how to request and deploy an app, and add an app to your site.
 For tenant admin, [learn how to manage apps](/sharepoint/use-app-catalog#work-with-sharepoint-store-apps) in the App Catalog.